blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- [By the Medieval period, only Semitic, Dravidian, Caucasian, Uralic and Basque remained of the native languages of Europe and Western Asia]
 	- [Indo-European languages include English, Spanish, Portuguese, Hindustani (Hindi-Urdu), Sanskrit, Ancient Greek, Hittite, etc.]
 		- [Urdu is Indo-European, but was standardized as Persian Arabic script]
-# 2 Millenia BC
-## Time Period 3 (2000 BC - 1200 BC)
-### Mesopotamia
-- Assyria was a major civilization from Mesopotamia, a cradle of civilization.
-Assyrian history has been classified from the Bronze age (35th century BC) to the late Iron Age (lasted till AD 1500) as Early Assyrian, Old Assyrian, Middle Assyrian, Neo-Assyrian and post-Imperial Assyrian.
-- Babylon was another city in Mesopotamia, who were in rivalry with Assyrians.
-- The Chaldeans were a Semitic speaking people who settled somewhere in Assyria.
-- Assyrians captured the Babylonian kingdom with the founding of Neo-Assyrian empire.
-- Chaldeans broke away from the Neo-Assyrian empire into the Babylon
-- Neo-Assyrian empire was captured by the Neo-Babylonian empire, also known as the Chaldean empire, also from Mesopotamia.
-- [The Bible refers to Chaldeans as idolators who attacked the Jews.
-Some say that they are descendants of Abraham who turned to idolatry.
-Historically, the Chaldeans were educated people who studied science, history, languages, astronomy and also magic and astrology.]
 ## Time Period 4 (1200 BC - 1000 BC)
 ### Mesopotamia
 - Bronze Age collapsed